Skip to content

 “What you see, is not what is real.”

 The Museum of Illusions aims to show us that not everything our eyes can see is something our brains can understand.
 Through the changing illusions from one exhibition room to the other, you will begin to question everything you see.
-While there are puzzles and interesting shape-shifting illusions, there are also colour and shape illusions.
+While there are puzzles and fascinating shape-shifting illusions, there are also colour and shape illusions.
 This illusive nature of the exhibitions might be bewildering, but it teaches us a valuable question: is what we see truly the truth?

 Museum of Hangovers